Driver’s License Verification Should Be Step One in Your Showing Process

 A government-issued ID gives you verified identity, a face that matches a name, and a starting point if you ever need to

-follow up with law enforcement or your insurance company.
+follow up with law enforcement, your insurance company, or a qualified professional.

-back on-site who shouldn’t be there.
-If you didn’t verify ID, you’re guessing.
+back on-site who should not be there.
+If you did not verify ID, you are guessing.
 If you did, you have a documented full name,

 an address, a time and date stamp, and the team member who conducted the showing.
 That is the difference between